EwaRRPoland/GAD-Cypress/README.en.md

 ![](https://github.com/EwaRRPoland/GAD-Cypress/blob/32b680ca26bfad77d17925b69239eec8d606d80a/assets/file_structure.jpg)

-## Test File:
+## Test file:

+# Automated testing, Frontend Automation:

+# Tests: `cypress/e2e/`

+- section coverage: login, users, articles

-# Applying the Page Object Pattern in Tests.
+# Application of the Page Object Pattern in tests.

-1. Tests using the `Page Object Pattern` - `login.cy.js`.
+1. Tests using the `Page object pattern` - for example: `login.cy.js`.

-2. Each page has its own file in the `pages` folder:
+2. Each page has its own file in the `cypress/pages` folder (test logic), such as:

    a.
-For the login page, there is a file named `Login.js`.
+For the login page, there is a file `Login.js`,

    b.
-For the home page, there is a file named `HomePage.js`.
+For the home page, there is a file `HomePage.js`.

+3. Test data can be found in: `cypress/data/`, for example:

+   For login, there is a file `dataUsers.js`.